orcas in mexico

 Did Someone Say Orca?

 WHAT A CHANCE OF A LIFETIME THAT WAS.
-An opportunity came up with some friends to go snorkeling and swim with mobulas and orcas in the open ocean of the Sea of Cortez.
+An opportunity came up with some friends to go snorkeling and swim with mobulas and orcas who came in the open ocean of the Sea of Cortez.
 Read full review

 Stephanie, California onboard the Nautilus Gallant Lady